LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/README.md

 ![figure-3](images/03_reopen_in_container_1.png "Reopen in Container  menu 1")

-Alternatively, the VS Code can detect whether there is a folder contains a Dev container configuration file, and then asks you if you want to reopen folder in a container.
+Alternatively, the VS Code can detect whether there is a folder containing a Dev container configuration file, and then asks you if you want to reopen the folder in a container.

 ![figure-4](images/04_reopen_in_container_2.png "Reopen in Container  menu 2")